 Additional in-house training consists of ice diving, wreck diving and scenario based search pattern work in our local waters.
 Our team works closely with the Sheboygan County Sheriff’s Department Boat Patrol and the United States Coast Guard Station Sheboygan.
 We are indebted to these two agencies for their assistance in providing us transportation and on-station support during Lake Michigan operations.

-All of our dives are in personally assigned dry suits with dry gloves, as well as Sea Pro QD BCD.
-Currently the team has four Divator MK II full-face masks, with plans to outfit the other six divers in the future.
-In addition the team operates out of a 25ft cargo van with a 14ft inflatable Zodiac.
+All divers are in personally assigned dry suits with dry gloves, as well as Sea Pro QD BC and with Divator MK II full-face masks.
+In addition, the team operates out of a 25ft cargo van with a 14ft inflatable Zodiac.
 All gear is stored in the dive van with tanks, buoyancy compensator devices, and regulators assembled.
 Members have their own designated section in the dive van with their additional gear organized for timely deployment.
 Supplementary team gear includes ice drills, ice shanty, portable heater, line guns, sonar, and underwater camera.

-All of our divers are committed to improving themselves and the team.
-Through additional training and resources we are striving to improve individually and as a team with the goal to continue to provide excellent service to our community.
+All divers are committed to improving themselves and the team.
+Through additional training and resources, they are striving to improve individually and as a team, with the goal to continue to provide excellent service to our community.